thomasdziedzic/tagurit/README.md

 Before writing tagurit, I used to watch web pages for changes using a program to check for newer versions.
 Although this method usually worked, sometimes the websites would lag behind the repositories.
-Other times, there were lots of false positives cause by dynamic web pages where you had to write a custom filter per page to eliminate false positives.
+Other times, there were lots of false positives caused by dynamic web pages where you had to write a custom filter per page to eliminate false positives.

-There are still times where you still can not use tagurit, for instance if the repository doesn't use tags, or if the repository isn't publicly available.
+There are times where you can not use tagurit, for instance if the repository doesn't use tags, or if the repository isn't publicly available.
-For those situations, you still have to watch the websites for changes.
+For those situations, you have to watch the websites for changes.

 Dependencies
 ============